-In this article, you'll learn what pagination is and how to divide your data sets into chunks for better page speed and optimization, and user experiences using the
+In this article, you'll learn what pagination is and how to divide your data sets into chunks for better page speed and optimization, and user experiences using MySQL's

 What is Pagination?

 Many websites contain large amounts of data with the goal of delivering that data to the end-user as quickly as possible.
 Loading and displaying hundreds or even thousands of records at once is poor design and will quickly lead to a bad user experience consisting of large pages and long load times.

 Pagination divides that data into equally sized chunks, allowing to pull and display only portions of data at a time.
 You see it every day when you're browsing the internet.
 Google search results are a prime example, defaulting to ten results per page with the ability to navigate back and forth between the different pages of results quickly.

 Other examples include many e-commerce websites with product listings and directory websites.
 Even social media apps use pagination to display the posts within your feed.

 LIMIT clause is pretty simple.
 You're basically limiting the number of records returned in your query's resultset to a set value.